Siddharth-94/Netflix-Movies-And-TV-Shows-Clustering/README.md

 **G)** Lastly, a content-based recommender system was developed, utilizing a similarity matrix derived from cosine similarity.
 This system offers personalized recommendations to users based on the type of show they have previously watched.
 It presents them with a curated list of 10 top-notch suggestions to explore further.

 **In conclusion, the study uncovered significant trends within the Netflix dataset, such as the contrasting growth rates between movies and TV shows, the busiest content addition period, and the content demographics.
-By employing clustering and a content-based recommender system, the study successfully delivered personalized recommendations based on users' viewing history.
+By employing clustering and a content-based recommender system, the study successfully delivered personalized recommendations based on the user's viewing history.
 These findings offer valuable insights into the factors that drive the popularity of movies and TV shows on Netflix, providing a solid basis for future research and analysis in this domain.**

 # Problem Statement